maldoinc/wireup/docs/pages/parameters.md

 In addition to service objects, the container also holds configuration, called parameters that can be used to configure services.

-This is an optional feature but enables self-contained service declarations where you just add `@service` and any annotations to let Wireup know what to inject.
+This is an optional feature that enables self-contained service declarations where you just add `@service` and any annotations to let Wireup know what to inject.

 !!! warning